 5) Turn off the mill at the end of the row.
 Set the wheels in the mill for the transport mode and return to the front of the line.
 Place the grinder so as to cover the open space next to the area and ground, a little above the first row by about 2 inches.
 Turn the mill and cover the second row of the concrete surface.
 Continue this until you have covered the entire concrete surface.
 Turn off the vacuum at the end of the room coverage, along with the mill.

-6) Sweep away any residue of grinding lost by the union of emptiness.
+6) Sweep away any residue of ground lost by the union of emptiness.

 Tips & Warnings